Consider the advantages and disadvantages of moving to a cashless system.

 Cons of going cashless

 Although the advantages to a cashless system are attractive, you want to carefully consider the other side of the argument before deciding that card-only payment is right for your restaurant.

-- Why risk turning away customers who prefer cash?
-Consumers are accustomed to being choosy with which payment method they use, and many prefer to use cash for smaller purchases such as food.
-Before refusing to accept cash payments, you want to carefully think about your customer base and determine whether it's a move that will work for them.
+You'll risk turning away customers who prefer cash.
+Consumers are accustomed to choosing which payment method they use, and many prefer to use cash for smaller purchases such as food.
+Before refusing to accept cash payments, carefully think about your customer base and determine whether it's a move that will work for them.
 Will your cash customers be willing to pay with a card, or will they take their business elsewhere?
 Analyze your books and develop a good understanding of what percentage of your clientele you risk losing if you move to cashless payments only.

-- Rejecting cash payments may be illegal in some states.
+Rejecting cash payments may be illegal in some states.
 In Massachusetts, it's illegal to require your customers to purchase on credit.
-Before moving to a cashless system, you'll want to check your state laws to ensure it's legal.
+Before moving to a cashless system, check your state laws to ensure it's legal.

-- Card payments are more expensive to accept than cash.
-When your margins are tight and your average sales tickets are small, you may prefer it when your customers pay cash, because you get to keep the 2 to 4 percent of each sale that you would otherwise pay the credit card processing company.
+Card payments are more expensive to accept than cash.
+When your margins are tight and your average sales tickets are small, you may prefer it when your customers pay cash, because you get to keep the 2% to 4% of each sale that you would otherwise pay the credit card processing company.

-Even though more customers choose credit and debit cards as their preferred payment method, whether moving your restaurant to a cashless system is a good idea or not depends largely on the preferences of you and your customers.
+Even though more customers prefer credit and debit cards as their payment method, whether moving your restaurant to a cashless system is a good idea or not depends largely on the preferences of your specific customers.
 While some restaurant owners may enjoy the convenience of a cashless system, others may decide that catering to their customers' preference to use cash outweighs the cashless benefits.
 Some restaurant owners may even choose to pursue a cash-only business model.
 For many restaurants and their customers, it's still too early to declare cash obsolete.